Italy tourism minister says crowds should be limited at famous sites

-ROME Tourist flows should be monitored at famous sites in Italy in cities like Rome and Florence, with access limited when crowd numbers swell, the culture and tourism minister said on Tuesday.
+ROME (Reuters) - Tourist flows should be monitored at famous sites in Italy in cities like Rome and Florence, with access limited when crowd numbers swell, the culture and tourism minister said on Tuesday.

 Italy's 51 UNESCO World Heritage sites include whole city centres and town squares which have been increasingly worn out by the footfall of visitors over the centuries.